Ross Vasta

 Ross Xavier Vasta (born 8 October 1966) is an Australian politician who was a member of the House of Representatives from 2010 to 2025, representing the Division of Bonner for the Liberal Party.
 He previously held the same seat from 2004 to 2007.

 Early life

 Vasta is the son of Angelo Vasta, a former judge of the Supreme Court of Queensland who was removed from office by Queensland Parliament for corruption after his friendship with the disgraced Queensland Police Commissioner Terence Lewis became known.
 His parents were both born in Innisfail, Queensland, while his grandparents were all born in Sicily.
 His mother registered him as an Italian citizen by descent when he was a child, but he renounced it prior to his first run for parliament in 2001.
 Vasta was educated at Villanova College in the Brisbane suburb of Coorparoo, and attended Griffith University, where he graduated with a commerce degree.
 He ran and operated three family-owned Italian cuisine restaurants named Elio's and worked as a company director before entering politics.
-He is the brother of Salvatore Vasta, a controversial judge of the Federal Circuit Court, with significant controversy surrounding several of his cases.
+He is the brother of Salvatore Vasta, a controversial judge of the Federal Circuit Court.